dhbw-stginf16a/questions/FileStructure.md

 ## Exported Data

-When building the questions, using the parser from the tools repo, it will create one big JSON-File with the following structure:
+When building the questions, using the parser from the tools repository, it will create one big JSON-File with the following structure:

 ```
 {